 (Coleus scutellarioides ‘Black Dragon’)

-Black Dragon Coleus is a shade loving, warm weathered tender perennial flower that is native to tropical southeast Asia but is commonly found growing in many homes and gardens throughout the United States.
-At maturity, this plant reaches the height of 12” and features dazzling, deep burgundy centered leaves that are surrounded by purplish black wavy edges!
-This plant has very attractive foliage that are great addition to cut flowers, attracts bees and hummingbirds, and can be grown in a container!
+Black Dragon Coleus is a shade-loving, warm-weathered, tender perennial flower that is native to tropical southeast Asia but is commonly found growing in many homes and gardens throughout the United States.
+At maturity, this plant reaches a height of 12” and features dazzling, deep burgundy centered leaves and purplish black wavy edges!
+This plant can be grown in a container, has attractive foliage that is a great addition to cut flowers, attracts bees and hummingbirds, and can be grown in a container!

 Native Range: Bismarck Archipelago, Borneo, Cambodia, China Southeast, Jawa, Laos, Lesser Sunda Is., Malaya, Maluku, Myanmar, Nansei-shoto, New Guinea, Northern Territory, Philippines, Queensland, Solomon Is., Sulawesi, Sumatera, Taiwan, Thailand, Vietnam, Western Australia.